Snapchat and news industry: How it is providing trusted news to Gen Z

 The titles you might have heard of include Sky News, the Guardian, Washington Post and the Telegraph.

-Others, not well known away from the app, include Good Luck America – a Snapchat exclusive news show that recently broadcast an interview with White House coronavirus expert Dr Anthony Fauci – comedy series Gangster Granny, and Will From Home, in which actor Will Smith documents his Covid-19 lockdown experiences.
+Others, not as well known away from the app, include Good Luck America – Snapchat’s first original show, which recently broadcast an interview with White House coronavirus expert Dr Anthony Fauci – comedy series Gangster Granny (which is serialised, and is available on other platforms), and Will From Home, a ‘Snap Original’ show in which actor Will Smith documents his Covid-19 lockdown experiences.

-Cox’s own history with Discover dates back to 2018, when Snapchat first started broadcasting an adaptation of her book series, the Dead Girls Detective Agency.
+Cox’s own history with Discover dates back to 2018, when Snapchat first started broadcasting an adaptation of her book series, the Dead Girls Detective Agency, as a Snap Original.

 If news ‘wasn’t popular, we wouldn’t keep programming it’